forsyde/f2cc/f2cc/branches/0.2pa/source/readme.txt

 synthesized into either C code or CUDA C code, the latter which can be compiled for parallel execution on a CUDA-enabled NVIDIA graphics card.
 Currently, the tool can handle processnetworks which contain the following process types:
-   - \c f2cc::ForSyDe::SY::comb
+   - \c f2cc::ForSyDe::SY::Map
    - \c f2cc::ForSyDe::SY::ParallelMap
    - \c f2cc::ForSyDe::SY::unzipx
    - \c f2cc::ForSyDe::SY::zipx
    - \c f2cc::ForSyDe::SY::delay

-The tool recognizes simple data parallel patterns in a processnetwork (an \c unzipx process, followed by a series of \c comb processes, which all connect to a \c zipx process) and generate correct CUDA code for such regions.
+The tool recognizes simple data parallel patterns in a processnetwork (an \c unzipx process, followed by a series of \c Map processes, which all connect to a \c zipx process) and generate correct CUDA code for such regions.
 Support for additional process types and data parallel processnetwork patterns will be added in the future.